jimohib/cssr4africa/cssr_system/robotLocalizationTest/ReadMe.md

   - `Test A_2`: Output Data Generation (pose publication, marker image publication)

 The robot is expected to perform the following:
-- Process RGB images at 5-30 Hz and detect ArUco markers
+- Process RGB and Depth images and detect ArUco markers
 - Handle depth images for trilateration when enabled
 - Publish pose estimates at 1-10 Hz
 - Generate annotated marker images showing detection results